elabftw/elabdoc/doc/how-to-update.rst

 You can also see the version string by bringing up the Dev tools (F12) and looking at the requests for JS and CSS files.
 They will have a "v" parameter that corresponds to the current version.

+.. warning:: Be sure to `read the release notes <https://github.com/elabftw/elabftw/releases/latest>`_, they might contain important information.
+And have a :ref:`backup <backup>`.

 If you installed it with elabctl
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^